-We kicked off our dining experience by ordering two entrée dishes; Zucchini Flowers and Crispy King Prawns.
-The zucchini flowers are stuffed with house-made mild Ethiopian soft cheese and fresh herbs that fried until golden and crispy; a real crowd favourite.
+We kicked of our dining experience by ordering two entrée dishes; Zucchini Flowers and Crispy King Prawns.
+The zucchini flowers are stuffed with house-made mild Ethiopian soft cheese and fresh herbs that fried until golden and crispy; a real crowd favorite.

 For mains, we went to town ordering four different dishes; Miser Wot, Key Ser, Fiyel Wot, and Ye Beg Alicha.
 Our vegetarian dishes were Miser Wot, a dish with split red lentils cooks in a tomato, onion, ginger and garlic sauce, and Key Ser, a beetroot and potato dish with garlic, mild green chilies, and onion.

 Our other two dishes were meat-based.
 Fiyel Wot consisted of braised local goat on the bone and Ye Beg Alicha; braised lamb on the bone that’s been simmered with turmeric, garlic, onion, fresh green chilies, ginger, carrots, and potatoes.